 Cellulose nanofibers also have great potential in production.
 Its characteristics also allow them to be printed to create complex shapes.

-The Japanese Ministry of the Environment Yoshiaki Harada (looking for redemption after the unhappy exits on Fukushima) promotes the use of these nanofibers as a sustainable way for manufacturers to reduce both the weight and the environmental impact of their cars.
+The Japanese Ministry of the Environment Yoshiaki Harada (looking for redemption after the unhappy exits on Fukushima) promotes the use of these nanofibers as a sustainable way for manufacturers to reduce both the weight and environmental impact of their cars.

 It could be a way to change the car building philosophy, and the future of autonomous vehicles will also benefit from this material.